huzaifa250/NESCO/README.md

 a new provider which does not provided by odoo also the loading traffic may increase which can affect on system.
 Solution :
-- I'm testing avialbe provider some are work well also we can add extranal provider by using odoo JSON/RPC Api or extranl API.
+- I'm testing avialbe provider some are work well also we can add extranal provider by using odoo JSON/RPC Api or extranl API such as REST API.
-- I can Implemnt or configure odoo with Nginx.Whcih could work as reverse proxy,caching,load balancing.
+- I can Implement or configure odoo with Nginx.Whcih could work as reverse proxy,caching,load balancing.

 Installation :